 We explore the battlefield of Kambula and contrast the success there with the shambles of Hlobane.

-Travel by way of Blood River to the memorial to the death of the Prince Imperial.
-On to Isandlwana for a 4 night stay at the beautiful lodge overlooking the iconic mountain, with the battlefield spread out below you.
+Travel by way of the Voortrekker Blood River battlefield to the memorial which commemorates the spot where France’s Prince Imperial was killed.
+On to Isandlwana/Rorkes Drift area for a 4 night stay at our wonderfully sited lodge.

 During these two days we hear the full story of the battle of Isandlwana, including the Ngwabeni Valley and the spur where the Zulu commander controlled his regiments' attacks.
 There is time to visit the outpost line and the memorial to the artillery; Black's Koppie, Younghusband's plateau and Durnford's Donga.
 We drive out to the hills where Lord Chelsmford took half his force to look for the Zulu army.
 You can follow the Fugitive's Trail if you are fit enough and the river is not too high, or hear the story from the heights above the river at Fugitives Drift where we visit the memorial to Coghill and Melville.